Sarah Zeid: Personal life and views

 She married U.N.
-Commissioner on Human Rights Prince Zeid bin Ra’ad Zeid al-Hussein, a Jordanian prince and claimant to the throne of Iraq as a descendant of King Faisal II, on 5 July 2000 in Amman.
+Commissioner on Human Rights Prince Zeid bin Ra’ad Zeid al-Hussein, a Jordanian prince and claimant to the throne of Iraq as a relative of King Faisal II, on 5 July 2000 in Amman.
 As a pretender of the Iraqi throne, her husband claims the title of Crown Prince of Iraq.
 Princess Sarah and Prince Zeid bin Ra’ad Zeid al-Hussein have three children.
 After the birth of her third child, Princess Azziza, Princess Sarah suffered an amniotic fluid embolism.
-She had little chance of survival, but recovered.
+She had little chance of survival but recovered.

 Princess Sarah has stated that her passion for health advocacy comes from her personal experience as a mother.

-In May 2014 Princess Sarah spoke in support of a woman's right to an abortion, stating that if women are ostracized for their reproductive health choices then the causes of unwanted pregnancies will not be understood, and that misinformation and lack of resources can relate to unsafe abortions.
+In May 2014, Princess Sarah spoke in support of a woman's right to an abortion, stating that if women are ostracized for their reproductive health choices then the causes of unwanted pregnancies will not be understood, and that misinformation and a lack of resources can relate to unsafe abortions.
 She also spoke out against the Syrian conflict and the health crisis it has caused.